Home » Things to know »

 PC workstation with medium equipment

-However, if 15% of the employees never switch off their devices, but leave them running 24 hours a day, 365 days a year, this results in possible additional costs of 7.700 € per year.
+Computer, monitor and peripherals can of course be switched on and off manually.
+If a company has 100 workplaces, the electricity costs add up to 11,520 € over the year with 8h running time/day.
+But if 15% of employees never switch off their devices, but leave them running 24 hours a day, 365 days a year, this results in possible additional costs of €7,700 per year.

 Structure

-Devices | ~Consumption | Unit |
+Devices | ~consumption | Unit |

 1x PC/Computer | 135 | Wh |

-1x Monitor | 25 | Wh |
+1x monitor | 25 | Wh |

 Continuous operation 24/7

-At 24h/day, 7 days/week and 52 weeks/year
+At 24h/day, 7 days/week and 52 weeks/year.

-Consumption: approx. 1.397 kWh/year
+Consumption: approx. 1,397 kWh/year

-Cost per workspace at 45 cents/kWh: 628 €/year
+Cost per workstation at 45 cents/kWh: €628/year

 Optimized function

-At 8h/day, 5 days/week und 40 weeks/year
+At 8h/day, 5 days/week and 40 weeks/year

 Consumption: approx. 256 kWh/year

-Cost per workspace at 45 cents/kWh: 115 €/year
+Cost per exhibit at 45 cents/kWh: 115 €/year

 consumes